 A service that allows an account holder to obtain account information and manage certain banking transactions via personal computer or mobile device.

 Rate assigned when you open a CD account.
 The original interest rate is listed on your CD account receipt and statement.

 An overdraft occurs when a bank makes a payment that has been requested (such as a check), even though there are not enough funds available in the account to cover it.
 This type of payment is known as an "overdraft" and the account is said to have been "overdrawn."
 See also "Overdraft protection."

-An Overdraft Item Fee is charged when you write a check or make a withdrawal for an amount that is more than the balance in your checking or savings account and the bank pays the overdraft item.
+An Overdraft Item Fee is charged when you write a check or make a withdrawal for an amount that is more than the balance in your checking account and the bank pays the overdraft item.

 The Overdraft Setting for your checking account determines how the bank handles your transactions when you don't have enough money in your checking account or your linked Overdraft Protection account at the time of the transaction.
 We pay overdrafts at our discretion based on factors such as the purchase or withdrawal amount and your account history, which means we don't guarantee that we'll always authorize and pay any type of transaction.
 We typically don't pay overdrafts if your account isn't in good standing or you aren't making regular deposits.
 We reserve the right to require you to pay overdrafts immediately.

 The unique number you must use to access your account at an ATM or make a purchase with a debit card.
 Your ATM number should always be kept confidential.

 Regulation E carries out the purposes of the Electronic Funds Transfer Act, which establishes the basic rights, liabilities and responsibilities of consumers who use electronic fund transfer services and of financial institutions that offer these services.
 The primary objective of the Act and Regulation E is the protection of individual consumers engaging in electronic fund transfers.